We have information you must know before you buy the FJ Cruiser.

 Fuel economy is an EPA-estimated 17/21 mpg City/Highway for a 4WD automatic, 15/19 mpg for a 4WD with 6-speed manual gearbox, and 17/22 mpg for a 2WD automatic.

 The Toyota FJ Cruiser is quite capable off road, even more so than the highly capable 4Runner on which it is based.
-The FJ offers better approach and departure angles, a shorter wheelbase, and a higher ground clearance.
+The FJ offers better approach and departure angles and a shorter wheelbase, with the same generous ground clearance.

 Of the three drivetrains available, those primarily interested in the unique design statement made by the FJ Cruiser will likely opt for the two-wheel-drive setup.
 This is not the setup we would choose.